On this page:

 - Educational Technology in Corrections Washington, DC: U.S. Department of Education, 2015

 - How Effective is Correctional Education and Where Do We Go From Here, The Rand Corporation, 2014.
-The document represents the final report of the federally funded RAND Study of Correctional Education.

 - Evaluating the Effectiveness of Correctional Education, A Meta-Analysis of Programs that Provide Education to Incarcerated Adults, The Rand Corporation, 2013